Energy and grid feedback

 Kiel University of Applied Sciences: Institute for Electrical Power Engineering, Prof. Dr.-Ing.
 Hans-Jürgen Hinrichs

-Based on the analysis and evaluation of the resulting grid repercussions caused by the FESH-eHighway facility, it should be possible to estimate the effect of the facility on the public power grid and subsequently develop a grid expansion strategy for the possible expansion of the eHighway.
+Based on the analysis and evaluation of the resulting grid feedback from the FESH-eHighway system, the effect of the system on the public electricity grid was assessed and a grid expansion strategy for a possible extension of the eHighway was subsequently developed.

 Background

-For a possible expansion of such an eHighway facility, a corresponding network expansion strategy is also necessary.
-This includes the determination of necessary grid connection points as well as the associated grid connection costs.
-For this purpose, the route between Hamburg and Lübeck will be investigated in cooperation with the local grid operator with regard to possible connection points and, based on this, the grid connection costs for the grid integration of the rectifier substations will be determined.
+A corresponding grid expansion strategy is also required for the possible expansion of such an eHighway system.
+This includes identifying the necessary grid connection points and determining the associated connection costs.
+In cooperation with the local grid operator, the route between Hamburg and Lübeck was examined for possible connection points.
+Based on this, the grid connection costs for the integration of the rectifier substations were determined.

 Analysis and evaluation of the outgoing network reactions of the substations

-For the recording and validation of current and voltage curves, measurements are carried out at medium voltage level and at DC voltage level at three selected measuring points in the area of the substations and the grid connection point.
-Voltage and current transformers are used for measurement data acquisition.
+To record and validate current and voltage curves, measurements were carried out at three selected measuring points in the area of the substations and the grid connection point, both at medium voltage level and at DC voltage level.
+High-precision voltage and current transformers were used to collect the measurement data.

 Network quality and network stability